 - Tips for Gross Motor (English and Español): This one-pager lists age-appropriate activities to further develop your child’s control over small body parts, such as hands and fingers.
 This is commonly referred to as fine motor skills and helps your child with everyday activities such as walking, jumping and standing.

-- Tips for Fine Motor: This one-pager lists age-appropriate activities to further develop your child’s control over large body parts, such as arms and legs.
+- Tips for Fine Motor (English and Español): This one-pager lists age-appropriate activities to further develop your child’s control over large body parts, such as arms and legs.
 This is commonly referred to as gross motor skills and helps your child with everyday activities such as eating, writing and drawing.

 - How Families Promote Literacy (English and Español): This infographic includes seven ways families support literacy development for young children.

-- Practice Guides for Parents (English and Español): The Center for Early Literacy Learning developed guides that can be used by families to provide their infants, toddlers or preschoolers fun and exciting literacy learning experiences and opportunities.
+- Practice Guides for Parents: The Center for Early Literacy Learning developed guides that can be used by families to provide their infants, toddlers or preschoolers fun and exciting literacy learning experiences and opportunities.
 Guides: Literacy Learning Experiences, Drawing and Writing, Letters and Spelling, Rhymes and Sound Awareness, Reading and Storytelling, Talking and Listening.

 - Summer Transition Ideas: This site provides activities and ideas to engage children in everyday activities to support readiness for kindergarten while shopping, cooking, playing, etc.